After preparing your environment, this three-step quickstart should take about 15 minutes to complete.

 Launching visual tests

-To launch the tests, run:
+To open the Cypress window for launching tests, run:

 When you run tests with the Applitools Ultrafast Grid, the tests will run one time on the local machine, and then they will upload snapshots to render on each target configuration in the cloud.
 The Test Manager will show a separate result for each rendering.
-When you run tests with the Applitools Classic runner, the Test Manager will show the one snapshot from your local machine.

 You can also change the web page to inject visual bugs: